mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of September 6, 2025 (v0.4.65):**
+    -   **EPUB Reader Fix:** Fixed a critical bug in the EPUB reader where the progress bar would incorrectly display 100% and not update upon navigation.
+The progress calculation is now more robust and accurately reflects the user's position within the book.

 -   **Week of September 6, 2025 (v0.4.64):**
     -   **Bug Bar Consolidation:** The bug recording bar has been consolidated into a more compact and responsive two-row layout.
 This prevents controls from overflowing on smaller screens and ensures the note input field and primary actions (Stop, Cancel) are always accessible, regardless of the report's title length.